eric-brechemier/business-card/README.md

 now become outdated:

-* after 15 years of work in "Software Design and Development", I have been transitioning to Instructional Design
+* after 15 years of work in "Software Design and Development", I have been transitioning to Instructional Design.

 * the card featured my name and occupation in English and in Japanese, and was illustrated with the drawing of a Japanese rock garden,